dylharv/Hello-world/README.md

 Welcome,

-We are here to pursue our passion of helping you through holistic, and spiritual means of healing.
+We are here to pursue our passion of helping you through means of holistic and spiritual healing.